-You will have access to the Whitehead Library (in addition to the RSL and other university libraries and centrally provided electronic resources).
-The provision of other resources specific to your project should be agreed with your supervisor as part of the planning stages of the agreed project.
+You will have access to the Mathematical Institute computing officers, and to the Whitehead Library (in addition to the RSL and other university libraries, and the centrally provided electronic resources).
+The provision of other resources specific to your project should be agreed with your supervisor as a part of the planning stages of the agreed project.